 9. Student access to the cafeteria, media center, computer rooms, or other areas of the school may be restricted for a period of time due to inappropriate behavior in such areas by the student.

-10. Students are prohibited from wagering, card playing, and engaging in any activities with monetary stakes.
+10. Students are prohibited from wagering in any form that involves activities with monetary stakes on school grounds or at school sponsored events.

 11. The following limitations are placed on cell phone usage by students during the school day: